 Mindfulness-Based Art Workshop for Caregivers

-This workshop, conducted in a studio environment, is intended for family caregivers and people in related caregiving professions.
+This virtual workshop, is intended for family caregivers and people in related caregiving professions.
 The focus of the workshop is designed to foster self-care practices, respite, and enjoyment for participants.

 The workshop will integrate creative self-expression and basic mindfulness practices with an emphasis on loving-kindness, and self-compassion.